abasiofon-sendan/Abasiofon-cypto/README.md

-- 👋 Hi, I’m @Abasiofon-cypto
+- 👋 Hi, I’m @Abasiofon-Sendan
-- 👀 I’m interested in html/css/JavaScript
+- 👀 I’m interested in BackEnd development
-- 🌱 I’m currently learning html/css/JavaScript
+- 🌱 I’m currently working with python and Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 08129476753